 - Minors are considered legally incompetent to make medical decisions.

-- Parental consent is generally required before a minor receives medical care.
+- Parental consent is generally required before a minor receives medical care; exceptions are listed below.

-- Although not legally mandatory, it is preferable for the physician to gain the minor's approval for medical care.
+- Although not legally mandatory, it is recommendable that physicians obtain the minor's approval for medical care.

-- The hospitalization or treatment is emergent and life-saving (e.g., trauma, suicidal ideation, blood transfusion for hemorrhage).
+- Emergency and/or life-saving interventions (e.g., severe trauma, suicidal ideation, blood transfusion for life-threatening hemorrhage).